-This course is designed to introduce students to culture and diverse perspectives in the human services field.
-Students have an opportunity to explore strategies to generate cultural self-awareness for professionals, which is invaluable in minimizing biases in the human services field by exploring diverse perspectives such as age, gender, human sexuality, and economic and cultural background in a variety of settings.
+This course is designed to introduce students to various perspectives in the human services field.
+Students have an opportunity to explore strategies to generate self-awareness for professionals, which is invaluable in minimizing biases in the human services field by exploring diverse perspectives in a variety of settings.